Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 * `obs-studio-tytan652` provide OBS Studio with VST and browser modules with the same CEF as official builds with some quality of life patches and fixes.

-* `obs-studio-browser` provide OBS Studio with VST and browser modules.
+* `obs-studio-browser` provide OBS Studio with VST and browser modules with the same CEF as official builds.

 * `obs-studio-rc` provide OBS Studio latest version (including Release Candidates) with VST and browser modules with the same CEF as official builds.